 Bano Qudsia was a Pakistani novel and play writer.
 She also refers to the name of Bano Aapa.
 She got fame from his superhit novel Raja Gidh.

-Raja Gidh considered the classic story of Urdu language.
+Raja Gidh considered the classic story of the Urdu language.

 Table of Contents